Nelson-Gon/urlfix/README.md

 #                        Input file for which link updates are required.
 #  -o OUTPUT_FILE, --output-file OUTPUT_FILE
 #                        Output file to write to.
 Optional, only necessary if not replacing inplace
-#  -v VERBOSE, --verbose VERBOSE
+#  -v {False,false,0,True,true,1}, --verbose {False,false,0,True,true,1}
-#                        Boolean to control verbosity.
+#                        String to control verbosity.
 Defaults to True.
-#  -i INPLACE, --inplace INPLACE
+#  -i {False,false,0,True,true,1}, --inplace {False,false,0,True,true,1}
 #                        Should links be replaced inplace?
-This should be safe but to be sure, test with an
-#                        output file first.
+This should be safe but to be sure, test with an output file first.

 ```